ChilloutCharles/BrainFlowsIntoVRChat/README.md

 | BFI/PwrBand/Avg/Gamma | Brainwaves Gamma band | Float | [0.0, 1.0] |

 ### Addons
-These Parameters are addiotional functions of BFiVRC
+These Parameters are additional functions of BFiVRC
 | Parameter | Description | Type | Range |
 | ------ | ----- | ----- | ----- |
 | BFI/Addons/Hueshift | This Parameter uses combinations of relax/focus to drive a single float Parameter for material fx | Float | [0.0, 1.0] |